-I use it in my private practice when I am anxious, and my head is full of thoughts.
-I use it when my hips and back are sore because it slows me down and lets me feel what is happening.
-I practice yoga with cannabis once a week or so at home.
+I use cannabis in my private practice when I am anxious and my head is too full of thoughts.
+I use it when my hips and back are sore because it slows me down and helps me feel what is happening in my body.
+I practice yoga with cannabis once a month or so at home.

 If you tend to get paranoid when you consume, it is best to practice alone the first time, with a friend, or at a cannabis class where everyone has the same experience.
 If you’re interested in having a group experience such as this, come to the yogaRIOT highVIBE: Cannabis Flow class.

 I don’t suggest getting high on your own and going to a regular, public class if it is your first time using cannabis with yoga.
 You may find yourself feeling anxious, confused and unfocused.
 The question, “does everyone know I’m high?!” can be become a distraction.